REQUIRED MATERIALS

 ![]() |

-Apply double-sided tape to the right side of the tabs.
-Position tab P6 (4 cm) with the half-round ring 2 cm below the zipper (see pattern) , on the wrong side of the leather, and secure it with double-sided tape.
-Piece P5 will be attached to the facing in step 8.
+Place double-sided tape on the right side of the tabs.
+Position the 4 cm tab P6 with the D-ring 2 cm below the zipper (see pattern), on the wrong side of the leather, and secure it with the double-sided tape.
+Piece P5 will be attached to the facing at step 8.

 ![]() |